vijithassar/lit-web/README.md

 # Caveats

-- A small performance penalty is incurred both by parsing your code blocks client side and by sending the extra Markdown text content over HTTP.
-This should be negligible in most cases.
+- There are performance costs to parsing your code blocks in the client and sending the extra Markdown text content over HTTP.
+This should be negligible in most of the quick-and-dirty situations where a dynamic solution like `lit-web` excels.
 For better performance, use one of the alternative tools listed below and optimize your application build.
 - It's especially important that your literate programming scripts use [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) internally in order to cleanly avoid scope conflicts, but of course you should already be using that anyway.
 - Exact line numbers reported by debugging tools may be off be a line or two relative to the original Markdown document because of the function wrapper that's added to improve scope safety.
 - Only one layer of in-browser Markdown parsing is supported, so you can't use this tool to load Markdown documents with ES6 `import` statements (as you can with [`lit-node`](https://github.com/Rich-Harris/lit-node), for example).
 To `import` additional literate code files into your project, set up a build process that incorporates one of the alternative tools listed below.